 tag:region>eu-west-2) or additional tags:

-cf uups dynatrace-tags -p "tag:pivotal, tag:region, tag:newtag"
+cf uups dynatrace-tags -p "tag:tanzu, tag:region, tag:newtag"

-Please note, to exploit the service instance
+To exploit the service instance

 dynatrace-tags above, you must bind the instance to your application (for example,